MD2Korg/md2korg.github.io/docs/feedback.md

 # Feedback
 Please provide as many details as possible when reporting bugs or other feedback.

+For a list of current activities and all outstanding issues please see the <a href='https://www.pivotaltracker.com/n/projects/1982081' target='_blank'>issue tracker</a>

 ## mCerebrum and Cerebral Cortex

 <div id="md2kform">